MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 | Successful binds/sec | Use NTLM to perform binds (B5) | 1068 | 1056 | -1.12% |
 | Writes/sec | Write multiple attributes (W2) | 6467 | 5885 | -9.00% |

-To ensure satisfactory performance, integration components (IC) were installed to allow the guest OS to use _enlightenments_ (hypervisor-aware synthetic drivers).
+To ensure satisfactory performance, integration components (IC) were installed to allow the guest OS to use hypervisor-aware synthetic drivers.
 During the installation process, it can be necessary to use emulated Integrated Drive Electronics (IDE) or network adapter drivers.
 In production environments, you should replace these emulated drivers with synthetic drivers to increase performance.

 Review the following performance recommendations: